Internal resistance to apartheid: Jewish resistance

 In 1980, South Africa's National Congress of the Jewish Board of Deputies passed a resolution urging "all concerned [people] and, in particular, members of our community to cooperate in securing the immediate amelioration and ultimate removal of all unjust discriminatory laws and practices based on race, creed, or colour".
 This inspired some Jews to intensify their anti-apartheid activism, but the bulk of the community either emigrated or avoided public conflict with the National Party government.

 Indian resistance

 Hilda Kuper, writing in 1960, observed of the Natal Indian Congress:

-Fatima Meer was notable among South African anti-apartheid activists from the Indian diaspora.
+Fatima Meer and Marimuthu Pragalathan Naicker were notable among South African anti-apartheid activists from the Indian diaspora.